thelenlucas/obsidian-sync/Second Brain/Data Structures/Linked List.md

 # Advantages/Disadvantages

 Dynamically sized, and inserting elements is easy.
-However, there is no arbitrary acess to the linked list, meaning iteration must be performed to index it to any specific value.
+However, there is no arbitrary acess to the linked list, meaning iteration must be performed to index it to any specific value, and especially only linear transversal is simple to impliment.

+# Inserting Elements

+To insert after some other element, all that must be done is the creation of a new node, pathing the old node to the new node, and pathing the new node to the next node.
+This naturally has special cases for the first and last positions.

+# Deleting nodes

+Deleting is easy, as long as you "close the gap" in the linked list's continuity.